MoonPoet/xaprb-src/content/blog/types-and-purposes-of-core-values.md

 >
 > What Does This Mean For You?
 >
-> There aren’t many enterprise software companies out there who want to be held accountable to their results.
-With this as a core value at Coupa, our customers not only know they will see results, they expect it - that’s the type of “good company” we surround ourselves with.
+> There aren't many enterprise software companies out there who want to be held accountable to their results.
+With this as a core value at Coupa, our customers not only know they will see results, they expect it - that's the type of "good company" we surround ourselves with.
 We see it as our most important responsibility, day in and day out, to produce results for our customers.
-That’s our bottomline.
+That's our bottomline.
 >
 > **STRIVE FOR EXCELLENCE**
 >
 > Striving for excellence is about never lowering the bar.
-Too many customers have fallen victim to the sub-par attitude and behaviors of their vendors – once they sign the deal, get their reference and the logo recognition, they’re gone and the client rarely hears from them again.
+Too many customers have fallen victim to the sub-par attitude and behaviors of their vendors --- once they sign the deal, get their reference and the logo recognition, they're gone and the client rarely hears from them again.
 We strive for success by raising the bar for ourselves, our customers and for the enterprise software market.
 >
 > What Does This Mean For You?
 >
-> Here at Coupa, we constantly ask the question “How can we be better than we were yesterday?”
+> Here at Coupa, we constantly ask the question "How can we be better than we were yesterday?"
 This way of thinking ensures our customers are not only receiving great results, but are getting the best we can offer on a day to day basis.
-We are constantly improving and innovating which means our customers have the best product the market has to offer – bar none.
+We are constantly improving and innovating which means our customers have the best product the market has to offer --- bar none.

 Coupa's [values](https://www.coupa.com/company/core-values/) are focused 100% on their *customers*.
 The intended audience of this web page isn't employees, it's customers (or prospective customers).